valdasg/tender-project/initial_setup.md

 ```

 ### Install Apache Spark for batch processing of data
-Java is needed to run Spark
+Java is needed to run Spark:

 ```
 mkdir spark